A technical session to help with a return to pool swim fitness by Dan Bullock of Swim for Tri

 When swimming feels fast it often isn’t.
 Bubbles and splash can give the illusion of speed, but it rarely translates.
 Build to a fast pace that is controlled where you can feel elements of the earlier technical work helping.
 Never feel out of control of your swim technique.

-Never be without a training session with a Session in a Bottle.
+with a Session in a Bottle.
 Four distance options available.

 Swim for Tri, based in London but now coaching across the UK, is a swim technique and coaching concept brought to you by the brother and sister team of Dan and Keeley Bullock.
 The team share over 50 years experience of competitive swimming, coaching, teaching swim lessons and direct involvement with the sport of Triathlon and Openwater racing as competitors and Coaches.